A Novelist Forces Himself To Press On After Losing 100 Pages In A Tech Glitch

 A panicking mess, I called my girlfriend at the time.
 She said, "Don't worry: I got this."

 And she did!
-Getting a friend of a friend to retrieve the file for me (for free), encouraging me as I rearranged the chaotic patchwork of paragraphs pulled off my broken hard drive and put them back into the shape of a novel once more, Into a better novel, I think, as it forced me to reevaluate the value of every sentence before plugging it back into the whole.
+Getting a friend of a friend to retrieve the file for me (for free), encouraging me as I rearranged the chaotic patchwork of paragraphs pulled off my broken hard drive and put them back into the shape of a novel once more.
+Into a better novel, I think, as it forced me to reevaluate the value of every sentence before plugging it back into the whole.

 That became my first published book, the novel I'd eventually build a career on, a career that allowed the girlfriend to become my wife and for the two of us to eventually build a family.